 He was ooh Iraqi 3shgs 2 years old, a husband and father of two small children.

 His death marked every moment of Jill Carroll’s 82 days in capital tist.
+She knew the men who held her were capable of anything.

 We’ve seen the videos of people being beheaded and killed.